 “The reason you as a customer are going to be able to test iOS is because of Maps,” Cue told Fast Company.

 Despite their massive bank balance, Apple’s Maps failure is indicative of a changing tech landscape.
 Computers are everywhere, whether they be in the form of iPhones, androids, laptops, traditional desktop PCs or tablets.
-The Windows PC realm in particular features a whole raft of different hardware configurations put together both manufacturers and DIY (Do it yourself) enthusiasts.
+The Windows PC realm in particular features a whole raft of different hardware configurations put together by both manufacturers and DIY (Do it yourself) enthusiasts.

 Developing software for such a market is therefore incredibly tricky and, without the right testing plan in place, checking for as many potential failure points as possible before public release is challenging.